DaniloASP/RatesOfAdaptation/README.md

 # Installation
 These scripts use a series of tools that you might need depending on the step you want to run.
 Some important tools are:

+**Trimmomatic** is used to trim adaptors and low quality reads from all illumina data.
+Instruction can be found in https://speciationgenomics.github.io/Trimmomatic/

+**bowtie2** is used to map trimmed reads on the referece genome of each target species.
+Instruction can be found in https://github.com/BenLangmead/bowtie2

+**GATK** is used to perform haplotype calling, SNP calling and assign quality filteres to SNPs before hardfiltering.
+Instruction can be found in https://github.com/broadinstitute/gatk

 **mafft** is used to add the outgroup sequence to the aligned fasta file and perform a new alignment.
 Instruction can be found in https://mafft.cbrc.jp/alignment/software/

 **MACSE** is used to polish the alignment output of maft.
 Installation instructions can be found in https://github.com/ranwez/MACSE_V2_PIPELINES